 CARS.COM — Mazda stirred up some excitement when it announced in November the addition of a turbocharged engine to the Mazda6 lineup.
 Borrowed from the CX-9 SUV and available on higher trim levels, the turbocharged 2.5-liter engine makes 250 horsepower on premium fuel and 227 hp on regular unleaded gas.
-Now we know what to expect in terms of fuel economy: It's rated at 23/31/26 mpg city/highway/combined according to a new report from the EPA.
+Now we know what to expect in terms of fuel economy: The car is rated at 23/31/26 mpg city/highway/combined according to a new report from the EPA.

 The new engine joins the sedan's existing base 184-hp, 2.5-liter four-cylinder, which is rated at 26/35/29 mpg with the six-speed automatic transmission and 24/33/27 mpg with the six-speed manual.
 Unfortunately for enthusiasts, a manual is only available on non-turbo models.